 - Autoimmune liver inflammation

 - Any illness that blocks, injures, or completely destroys the bile ducts that connect your liver to your small intestine

 The presence of cirrhosis hinders your liver’s ability to perform some of its most essential, life-supporting functions.
 If enough scar tissue forms inside the organ, it can fail altogether and set off a potentially fatal health crisis.

-Doctors and researchers once believed that liver scarring would inevitably grow worse over time.
+At one point, doctors and researchers believed that liver scarring would inevitably grow worse over time.
 However, current evidence indicates that the condition can actually be reversed if cirrhosis of the liver is an effect of specific health problems.
 Examples of these problems include: